wendahere/GoGetter/Journal.md

 Wen Da had an expert to help solder the PCB board and he tested it.
 The current draw from the motor was 60mA and current draw for the relay was 30mA.

 Wen Da tested with both high-side and low-side switches boards and it works!

+## Week 9 (8/11/2020 to 14/11/2020)

+### Monday 02/11/2020

+Wen Da worked on final design of PCB EAGLE board to be manufactured and emailed JLCPCB about his inquiries and talked to Mr Steven Chew about PCB Vias.

+Reynard worked on his keycaps.

+Allen did the tray design.

+### Tuesday 03/11/2020